dfinity/motoko/design/IDL.md

 <id>   ::= (A..Z|a..z|_)(A..Z|a..z|_|0..9)*
 <text> ::= "<char>*"
 ```
-Identifiers cannot be keywords of the IDL grammar.
+Identifiers cannot be keywords of the Candid grammar.
 In case a name is needed that coincides with a keyword, it has to be quoted as a text string.

 #### Example